scriptotek/ar-project/index.md

 [Wepage comparing different AR platforms](http://socialcompare.com/en/comparison/ar-frameworks-388frkga)

 # Blog

-[We have a blog](blog/) which we udpate with current findings and tests
+[We have a blog](blog/) where we detail some of the platformtesting we did and also the final prototype!
+So do check it out.